el-yawd/el-yawd.github.io/content/blog/2025/carrot.md

 print("Hello world");
 ```

 Excited?
 Me too.
-Stay tune to the second part where we'll start to do it!
+Stay tuned to the second part where we'll start to do it!